erikaduan/textbook_notes/building_raps_with_r/raps_part_1_6.md

 # The global environment remains unchanged after we execute add_ten()
 ```

-Interestingly, when an R object is covertly created inside a function (a
+Note that when an R object is covertly created inside a function (a
 property of a bad function) and that function is run, the global
 environment is not altered.
 This important global environment behaviour
 protects us from having intermediate objects inside functions overwrite